Mezcal Bottle Ilustrations

 Explaining The Different Mezcal Categories

 In 2017, the Consejo Regulador del Mezcal (CRM) decided to delineate three classes of mezcal based on the different production and tools of the trade.
-After months of discussion, here are the differences:
+Below are the differences:

 Spirit Name Cooking of piñas Milling or crushing Fermentation Distillation